jake-low/xpath-cli/README.md

 ## Installation

-This tool is written in Rust, so you'll need to install the Rust compiler to build it.
+This tool is written in Rust, so you'll need to install the Rust compiler and toolchain to build it.

+Once you have, you can install this tool by running `cargo install xpath-cli`

-Once you have, clone this repository, `cd` into it, and run `cargo install --path .` to compile and install.
+Alternately, you can clone this repository, `cd` into it, and run `cargo install --path .`

+## License

+The code in this repository is offered under the ISC License.
+See the [LICENSE](./LICENSE) file for details.

 [XPath]: https://en.wikipedia.org/wiki/XPath
 [libxml2]: https://gitlab.gnome.org/GNOME/libxml2/-/wikis/home